If you have excellent organisational skills and enjoy leading people, a career in army logistics and support could be right for you

 - Job rotation and relocation can be expected every two to three years.
 The extent of relocation, travel and family separation will depend on the service and posting, but the support services, as well as social and recreational facilities, are good.

 - As a logistics/support officer, you will be given a high level of responsibility early on, which can be stressful.
 This will include management responsibility but also a considerable extension of your professional experience in a specialist field.

 All three armed services recruit graduates as officers and provide initial officer training and a continuation of technical and professional training.

-Graduates in any subject will be considered, since suitability for service life is more important than degree subject.
-However, a high level of numeracy is expected, and GCSE, or Scottish Standard Grade, maths and English language (grade A to C) are essential.
+Graduates in any subject will be considered, since your suitability for service life is more important than your degree subject.
+However, a high level of numeracy is expected, and GCSE or Scottish Standard Grade maths and English language qualifications (to grades A to C standard) are essential.

 The following degree subjects may increase your chances:

 - information technology (IT).

 The acceptability of higher education qualifications other than a degree varies between forces, depending on both the subject studied and the specialist area that you'd like to follow.
 In general, all three forces will consider applicants with a minimum of 180 UCAS points (not including general studies) for officer training.